 Written by industry experts representing thousands of completed projects, the Outside Plant Design Reference Manual (OSPDRM), 6th edition contains new and updated material on outside plant cabling, infrastructure and technology.

-The 7th edition of BICSI’s Information Technology Systems Installation Methods Manual (ITSIMM) is the go-to guide for knowledge on performing a wide range of installation tasks safely and effectively.
+The NEW 8th edition of BICSI’s Information Technology Systems Installation Methods Manual (ITSIMM) is the go-to guide for knowledge on performing a wide range of installation tasks safely and effectively.

 In the far-reaching world of project management, the Telecommunications Project Management Manual (TPMM), 1st edition, zeros in on the key information needed to execute successful telecommunications projects.